kstenschke/doShell/README.md

 | ``#clickDomElementByQuery "#id .someClass"``   | Invokes mouse click on given element   |
 | ``#clickButtonContainingText "Hit me!"``       | Invokes mouse click on given button    |
 | ``#clickLinkContainingText "Hit me!"``         | Invokes mouse click on given link      |

+#### Communication from browser to runtime system

+For communication from web browser back to the runtime system, the system clipboard and file IO can be used. doShell provides built-in commands for manipulation and import / export of text from/to the clipboard.

 ### Terminal automation